joshfrench/om-wiki-fork/Intermediate-Tutorial.md

             [om-sync.util :refer [tx-tag edn-xhr]]))
 ```

-Remove the edn-xhr function created earlier.
-We now use the version
-defined in om-sync.util.
+Remove the edn-xhr function and private meths map created earlier.
+We now use edn-xhr as defined in om-sync.util.

 In order for `om-sync` to work you need modify how you call
 `om.core/root`. `om-sync` needs to be able to subscribe to the